SRombauts/shared_ptr/README.md

 } // xPtr is destroyed, the reference counter drops to 0 thus the object is destroyed and the memory freed
 ```

+## How to contribute
+### GitHub website
+The most efficient way to help and contribute to this wrapper project is to
+use the tools provided by GitHub:
+- please fill bug reports and feature requests here: https://github.com/SRombauts/SQLiteCpp/issues
+- fork the repository, make some small changes and submit them with pull-request

+### Contact
+You can also email me directly, I will answer any questions and requests.

+### Coding Style Guidelines
+The source code use the CamelCase naming style variant where :
+- type names (class, struct, typedef, enums...) begins with a capital letter
+- files (.cpp/.h) are named like the class they contains
+- function and variable names begins with a lower case letter
+- member variables begins with a 'm', function arguments begins with a 'a', boolean with a 'b', pointers with a 'p'
+- each file, class, method and member variable is documented using Doxygen tags
+See also http://www.appinf.com/download/CppCodingStyleGuide.pdf for good guidelines